-This report was written in the frame of the BIG>EAST project (EIE/07/214), which is supported by the European Commission within the Intelligent Energy for Europe programme.
-The report aims to give an overview about current policies on biogas production, utilisations and related issues in order to facilitate the broader implementation of biogas projects in the European Union.
-Emphasis of this overview will be on policies at the European level as well as on national level as it is one of a series of six reports dealing with the target countries of the BiG>East project: Bulgaria, Croatia, Greece, Latvia, Romania, and Slovenia.
-Thereby, policies in Romania (and all the European countries) includes legislation, standards, tax policies, incentives, funding sources, and waste treatment policies, which affect direct or indirect the success implementation of a biogas project.
+This report aims to give an overview about current policies on biogas production, utilisations and related issues in order to facilitate the broader implementation of biogas projects in the European Union.
+Emphasis of this overview will be on policies at the European level Thereby, policies include legislation, standards, tax policies, incentives, funding sources, and waste treatment policies.

 Europe's current situation with exploding fossil energy prices and rising dependency on energy imports makes it highly necessary to produce and valorise biogas in terms of heat, electricity and fuel.
-In 2005 about 5.35 Mtoe of biogas were produced for energy uses in the European Union, nevertheless, the potential is estimated at more than 20 Mtoe.

-However, future development of biogas technologies is highly dependant on the willingness of politicians and policy makers that formulate policies and introduce legislations.
+In 2006, about 5.35 Mtoe of biogas were produced for energy uses in the European Union, nevertheless, the potential is estimated at more than 20 Mtoe.
+However, future development of biogas technologies is highly dependant on the willingness of politicians that formulate policies and introduce legislations.